 To make the most of the unexpectedly warm weather – and because I was way too early to check in – I headed through the hotel to its terrace at the rear of the hotel which has stunning views all the way down the avenue lined with lime trees – a mile of them to be exact.
 Planted around 1716 as a 19th century ‘gentlemen’s vista’ rather than as an entrance way, the avenue is the longest line of limes in England.

-There’s a helipad and some fairly rough and ready tennis courts and is a ideal place to enjoy a drink or two and pretend that things like Covid-19 have never existed.
-Evidence that coronavirus was still very much a concern though was all around – antibac dispensers, a temperature check machine at the door, everyone wearing masks – but it was done calmly and unobtrusively.
-In summer months or more ‘normal’ times the hotel can arrange everything from archery and clay-pigeon shooting to duck herding, croquet and picnic baskets and has bikes guests can borrow to explore the surrounding countryside.
+There’s a helipad and some fairly rough and ready tennis courts and is a ideal place to enjoy a drink or two.
+Weather-permitting, the hotel can arrange everything from archery and clay-pigeon shooting to duck herding, croquet and picnic baskets and has bikes guests can borrow to explore the surrounding countryside.

 Facilities at Lainston House hotel